Carowws/Carowws/README.md

 🎨 Tattoo artist with a love for storytelling through art 🔭 Fascinated by the cosmos, black holes, and supernovas 🎼 Multi-instrumentalist and music enthusiast
-📡 Exploring electronics, robotics, and embedded systems Married | LGBTqiapn+
+📡 Exploring electronics, robotics, and embedded systems.
+  Married | LGBTqiapn+

 🌍 Languages